Inked in Blood

 Inked in Blood is the ninth studio album by American death metal band Obituary.
-It was crowdfunded via Kickstarter and then released on October 28, 2014 through Gibtown Music/Relapse Records.
+It was crowdfunded through Kickstarter and released on October 24, 2014 in Europe and October 28, 2014 in the United States, via Gibtown Music/Relapse Records.
 It is the first studio album with bassist Terry Butler and lead guitarist Kenny Andrews, making this the first Obituary album not to feature Frank Watkins on bass since 1989's Slowly We Rot.
 A deluxe edition of the album was also released containing two bonus tracks.
 It is their first album to appear on the Billboard 200 chart, selling 5,200 copies in its first week and peaking at 75.